The Girard-Perregaux Laureato Absolute CollectionBack to News & Exhibitions

 Then, at the 2019 SIHH (Salon International de la Haute Horlogerie) show, they revealed three new additions to the Laureato Absolute collection.

 The three watches are a chronograph, a world timer, and a date and time only model.
-The collection of watches all uses the same design language and have a water resistance rating of 300 meters.
+The collection of watches all uses the same design language and has a water resistance rating of 300 meters.
 They also all use manufacture movements.

 The Girard-Perregaux Laureato Absolute